Hackerax1/SFTWTWeb/README.md

-Sure, here's a sample readme you could use for your project:

 # Steam Common Games Finder

 This is a web application that allows users to input their Steam Vanity URLs and find the common games they own with their friends.
 Users can also pick a random common game and save the list of common games to a text file.